 The same is true for some sausages on the market, they're often packed with fillers, sugars, and carbs to bulk them up.

-Instead of sausage, unless it's a brand free of sugars and fillers, select a sugar-free, fatty, bacon to avoid the unwanted sugars and carbs.
+Instead of sausage, unless it's a brand free of sugars and fillers, select a sugar-free, fatty, bacon to avoid the unwanted carbs.

 Is This a Long-Term or Short-Term Diet?